evandeilton/bdtdfinder/README.md

 -   Following redirects to get the final URL of a PDF file.
 -   Downloading PDF files from a given URL.
 -   Handling potential errors during the download process.

+## Dependencies

+The library depends on the following Python packages:

+-   beautifulsoup4
+-   requests
+-   openai
+-   python-dotenv
+-   tiktoken
+-   pandas

 ## Contributing